athomasliz/Notesaurus/docs/docusaurus.md

 sidebar_position: 2
 ---

-# Docusaurus

-## About Docusaurus
+# About Docusaurus

 This site makes use of [Docusaurus](https://docusaurus.io/).
-It is really cool.
-It allows you to create a beautiful site within hours using mark down language, and host in your server or Github.
+It is really cool, allowing you to create a beautiful site within hours using mark down language.

+Below is the step by step guide on how a web site can be built using Docusaurus.

 ## Step by Step Guide